Heatsink Calculator

 Buck Converter

-Design a synchronous buck (step-down) converter: calculate duty cycle, inductor value, output capacitor, and input capacitor.
+Design a synchronous buck converter: calculate duty cycle, inductor, output and input capacitors, peak current, and ripple.
+Free, instant results.

 Thermal